 Dental Implants Presentation

 To provide you with a better understanding of dental implants, we have provided the following multimedia presentation.
 Many common questions pertaining to dental implants are discussed.

-Dr. Funderburk uses the most recent advances in technology in dental implant technology.
-He performs the full scope of dental implant placement including immediate placement at time of tooth removal, CT guided placement when indicated, teeth in a day techniques, and zygomatic implants for severely atrophic jaws.
+Dr. Funderburk & Dr. Mitchell uses the most recent advances in technology in dental implant technology.
+They performs the full scope of dental implant placement including immediate placement at time of tooth removal, CT guided placement when indicated, teeth in a day techniques, and zygomatic implants for severely atrophic jaws.

 What Types Of Implant Replacement Teeth Are Available?